By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Prerequisites: List all internship applications using the

-Select the first internship application using theselect 1
+Select the first internship application using theselect 1command.

-Add an online interview to the first internship application using theinterview 1 add o/true d/(internship application date)
+Add an online interview to the first internship application using theinterview 1 add o/true d/(internship application date)command.

 Let x be the index number of the new online interview as displayed inside the internship application displayed. -